Updated: Apr 21

 A career in microblading can be lucrative and deeply fulfilling.
-One that can satisfy your passion for beauty and independence, while providing you with an income potential that is only limited by your drive.
+One that can satisfy a passion for beauty and the need for independence while providing an income potential that is only limited by your drive.

-It is a relatively easy career to get into, no prior experience and although every state is different most don't require a license just a body art practitioner's permit:
+It is a relatively easy career to get into, with no prior experience necessary, and although every state is different, most don't require a license at all while some require a simple body art practitioner's permit which consists of:

 Proof of being 18 or older (a valid driver’s license or other photo ID)